saifulislam88/kafka-cluster/Kafka-Cluster-setup-on-Ubuntu.md

 ```

-## Zookeeper Configuration
+## 🚀Zookeeper Configuration

-### Create a Zookeeper Uniq one ID on each VM for Zookeeper | Specify Uniq an ID
+### 1. 🟡Create a Zookeeper Uniq one ID on each VM for Zookeeper | Specify Uniq an ID

 #`"1"` to specify Kafka-Zookeeper server #1:
 ```sh